ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

 This tutorial is for people who would like to work within the RViz environment to either display or interact with some data in a two-dimensional environment.

+In this tutorial you will learn how to do three things within RViz:

+* Create a new QT panel within RViz.
+* Create a topic subscriber within RViz that can monitor messages published on that topic and display them within the RViz panel.
+* Create a topic publisher such button presses within RViz publish to an output topic in ROS.

 All of the code for this tutorial can be found in `this repository <https://github.com/MetroRobots/rviz_panel_tutorial>`__.

 Boilerplate Code